cmcknight/pheonic-site/src/blog/2021/the-problem-with-windows.md

 Sigh...

 So the first issue with the reserved characters in a filename was relatively simple to fix.
 I say relatively, because I _thought_ I could just use the Nunjucks _replace()_ filter and send in a regex.
 However, I couldn't find a way to get that to fly because there is an embedded double-quote (") that even escaping wouldn't fix.
-I'm pretty sure the Nunjucks filter sits atop the Javascript _replace()_ function, so I wrote a quick filter:
+I'm pretty sure the Nunjucks filter sits atop the Javascript _replace()_ function, so I wrote a quick filter<sup>*</sup>:

 ```
     // create filter to remove characters that are invalid for